INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

-We designed a systematic approach using INQUIRE-Search to identify individuals representing emergent post-fire forest communities for each burn severity category: \begin{enumerate} \item To restrict images to a spatial subset containing the burn area, we bounded our search by latitude (40.57 to 40.75 degrees North) and longitude (105.18 to 105.54 degrees West) (\Cref{fig:fire_task}).
-We also manually checked image timestamps to ensure all images were captured after the High Park fire. \item For each target forest type, we constructed a natural language search specifying the forest type and restricting images to areas with evidence of past burning.
-The specific search terms are as follows: \begin{itemize} \item “young coniferous trees in burned forest” \item “young deciduous trees in burned forest” \end{itemize} \item We exported and analyzed 200 images for each search.
-Using reported image coordinates, we restricted images to burned areas within the High Park MTBS fire perimeter using the \texttt{sf} package in R$^3$ \cite{pebesma2018simple}. \item For each image, a researcher marked informative images containing the forest community of interest (i.e., an individual of the target forest type could be clearly distinguished).
+\textbf{{INQUIRE-Search workflow for CS2.}} \textbf{{1) Query and Prioritize:}} We targeted two functional groups (young coniferous trees and young deciduous trees), using text queries such as ``young coniferous trees in burned forest'' and ``young deciduous trees in burned forest.''
+Spatial filters restricted observations to the High Park Fire perimeter: latitude (40.57 - 40.75$^{\circ}$ N) and longitude (105.18 - 105.54$^{\circ}$ W) (Figure 5).
+Temporal filters restricted images to post-fire dates.
+After retrieval, we applied a finer spatial filter using reported image coordinates, retaining only images within the High Park MTBS fire perimeter via the \texttt{sf} package in R$^3$ \citep{pebesma2018simple}. {\textbf{2) Retrieve and Verify:}} From the top 200 images retrieved for each functional group, we marked images that clearly contained at least one individual tree of the target forest type.
 We allowed individual images to be marked as informative in multiple searches if the image contained individuals representing both forest types (e.g. a coniferous and deciduous tree seedling).
-While processing images for searches related to trees, we also decided to include trees and shrubs within the same target forest type as it was difficult to distinguish young trees from shrubs in images. \item We extracted MTBS burn severity categories for the selected image locations and related burn severity to regeneration outcomes.
-Burn severity categories were aggregated from the native 30-m Landsat resolution to 0.01 degree resolution (\Cref{fig:fire_task}) or consistency with the exported image coordinates.
-We aggregated burn severity categories using the most common burn severity category among contributing pixels using the \texttt{terra} package in R$^4$ \cite{hijmans2022package}. \item We count the number of marked images for each forest type and burn severity category. \end{enumerate}
+We also included trees and shrubs within the same target forest type as it was difficult to distinguish young trees from shrubs in images. {\textbf{3) Export and Analyze:}} Coordinates of informative images were combined with MTBS burn severity categories by aggregating the 30 m burn data to the 0.01$^{\circ}$ precision typical of iNaturalist coordinates and assigning each location the modal severity class using the \texttt{terra} package in R$^4$ \citep{hijmans2022package}.
+We then counted marked images by forest type and burn severity to evaluate how regeneration outcomes varied across burn categories.